Beehive inspection platform

 It's difficult to observe and record all colony information using pen and paper while in the field.
 Model hives to remember where to take action and why

-Take a photo of honeycombs to get detection of cells and ratio of resources.
+We also detect different cells to estimate ratio of resources.
 Balancing nectar and pollen between colonies can prevent starvation

 beehive frame with detected cell types